johnston9/Testing-Shot-Caller/TESTING.md

 ### User Management and Registration
 Description: The admin and superadmin can register new Users and change their Permissions at any time.<br>

-- Use Case: Register Users<br>
+- Use Case: View all Register Users<br>

-  1. Click on the "Manage Users" tab on the Home page.
-Access User Registration from the Crew/Cast Management tab to find a Permissions select menu.<br>
+  1. Click on the "Manage Users" tab on the Home page and the User Registration page opens displaying all the currently registered Users and an Add User tab on top.<br>
-  Result: Registration page opens with the select menu on display.<br>

-  Action: Register the User by selecting a Permission and enter a Username and Password for the User.<br>
+- Use Case: Register a new User<br>

+  1. Click on the Add User tab and the Registration form opens.<br>
+  2. Enter a Username and the Users details, and select a Permission from the dropdown and submit.
+  3. The User is added.
-  Result: The User receives an email with the Project URL along with their Username and Password.<br>
+  4. The User receives an email with the Project URL along with their Username and Password.<br>

 <p align="center"> <strong>xxxxxxxxxxxxxxx</strong></p>
 <h2 align="center">